 You can bring donations inside to the clothing closet on Sundays from 2 – 4 PM and Tuesdays from 10 AM – 12 PM and you can pick up a tax receipt during those times.
-In the parking lot adjacent to the sanctuary, there is a large blue drop-off bin for your convenience for other times.
+In the parking lot, there is a large blue drop-off bin for your convenience at other times.
 If you would like help unloading, then please come by on Tuesdays from 10 AM – 12PM.
-And, if you would like a tax receipt please email or call us.

 How do I make a financial contribution?

-You can contribute financially through our weekly offering during worship, online, and by mailing a check to Haywood Street Congregation, PO Box 2982 Asheville, NC 28802.
+You can contribute financially through our weekly offering during worship, online, or by mailing a check to Haywood Street Congregation, PO Box 2982 Asheville, NC 28802.